 Exhibit Number Description 3.1.
-Restated Certificate of Incorporation of the Registrant (incorporated by reference from Amendment No. 3 to the Registrant's Registration Statement on Form S-1 (Registration No. 333-4419) filed July 30, 1996).
 3.2.
-Second Amended and Restated Bylaws of the Registrant (incorporated by reference from the Registrant's Current Report on Form 8-K filed December 4, 2007).
 4.1.
-Specimen Stock Certificate (incorporated by reference from Amendment No. 3 to the Registrant's Registration Statement on Form S-1 (Registration No. 333-4419) filed July 30, 1996).
 10.1.
-Amendment No. 1 to Credit Agreement dated as of August 31, 2012 among Registrant and the lenders party thereto and acknowledged by JPMorgan Chase Bank, N.A., as administrative agent (incorporated by reference from the Registrant's Current Report on Form 8-K filed August 31, 2012).
 10.2.
 Lender Joinder Agreement dated as of August 31, 2012 among the Registrant, the lenders party thereto and JPMorgan Chase Bank, N.A., as administrative agent (incorporated by reference from the Registrant's Current Report on Form 8-K filed August 31, 2012). †31.1.
 Certification of Chief Executive Officer and Vice Chairman of the Board pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. †31.2.
 Certification of Senior Vice President and Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. †32.1.
 Certification of Chief Executive Officer and Vice Chairman of the Board pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. †32.2.
-Certification of Senior Vice President and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. †101.INS XBRL Instance Document †101.SCH XBRL Taxonomy Extension Schema Document †101.CAL XBRL Taxonomy Extension Calculation Linkbase Document †101.DEF XBRL Taxonomy Extension Definition Linkbase Document †101.LAB XBRL Taxonomy Extension Label Linkbase Document †101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+Certification of Senior Vice President and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. †101.INS XBRL Instance Document †101.SCH XBRL Taxonomy Extension Schema Document †101.CAL XBRL Taxonomy Extension Calculation Linkbase Document †101.DEF XBRL Taxonomy Extension Definition Linkbase Document †101.LAB XBRL Taxonomy Extension Label Linkbase Document †101.PRE XBRL Taxonomy Extension Presentation Linkbase Document † Filed Here with